 Staff reviewed readily available data and information to determine representative waterbody segments for further assessment.
 New monitoring stations were either associated with existing mapped waterbody segments or new waterbody segments were mapped to represent the new stations.
 Waterbody segments were mapped to account for hydrologic features or as described in the Basin Plans.

-If staff were unable to associate a station with a waterbody segment, or the station did not include required metadata, the data or information sourced from the station were not further considered.
+If staff were unable to associate a station with a waterbody segment, or the station did not include required metadata, or the station did not represent water quality conditions of the larger waterbody, then the data or information sourced from the station were not further considered.
 This is in accordance with Section 6.1.2.1 of the Listing Policy.
-Data collection locations deemed not representative of ambient conditions (e.g., storm drain outfalls, effluent discharge, etc.) were not further considered.
+Data collection locations deemed not representative of ambient conditions in the waterbody segment (e.g., storm drain outfalls, effluent discharge, etc.) were not further considered.
 This is in accordance with Section 1 and Section 6.1.5.2 of the Listing Policy.

 The beneficial uses were identified for each waterbody segment.
 Some waterbodies were re-segmented, split into additional segments, or renamed since the 2018 Integrated Report was approved.
 These and other non-substantive mapping modifications are summarized in Appendix F: Miscellaneous Mapping Changes Report.